 If the world is to rise to the challenge during this decade, these efforts must begin now.
 As COP26 President Alok Sharma said, when it comes to climate action, this year’s conference may be “the last best chance of getting it right.”
 So this week, governments have gathered to do exactly that.

-Two of the four stated goals for COP26 are to mobilize finance and work together to deliver on them.
+Two of the four stated goals for COP26 are to mobilise finance and work together to deliver on them.
 Governments cannot solve the climate crisis on their own.
-Government, business, and society need to work together.
+Government, business and society need to work together.
 The necessary investment is simply too vast: research suggests cutting emissions to achieve net zero will cost from US$50 trillion and potentially up to hundreds of trillions.
 This investment will span every facet of our lives: the way we move around, feed ourselves, make things, generate energy, and more.
-Tackling the climate crisis will require spurring businesses across all industries to act by recognizing that investment flows can change behavior to value things we don’t value today.
+Tackling the climate crisis will require spurring businesses across all industries to act by recognising that investment flows can change behaviour to value things we don’t value today.

 To do so, governments will have to address a fundamental issue: